irisnet/irishub/docs/features/governance.md

 #### Deposit refund and burn

-When a the a proposal finalized, the coins from the deposit are either refunded or burned, according to the final tally of the proposal:
+When a proposal finalized, the coins from the deposit are either refunded or burned, according to the final tally of the proposal:

 - If the proposal is approved or if it's rejected but _not_ vetoed, deposits will automatically be refunded to their respective depositor (transferred from the governance `ModuleAccount`).